alainamstutz/JAKi-IPDMA/barisolidact.md

 |Remdesivir at d1      |1.51   |0.70, 3.27 |0.3         |
 |Tocilizumab at d1     |0.00   |0.00, Inf  |>0.9        |
 Discussion points
-1) Check PH assumption and competing risk assumption
+1) Check PH assumption and competing risk assumption and sens-analyses
 2) Standardize length of max follow-up across trials?